G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 ## Enable output of InfluxDB import files

 Uncomment lines 132 through 146 to enable this script to output InfluxDB import files.
-Once this is done, when the script fires it will write three files to the directory from which the script was run:
+When the script fires it will now write three files to the directory from which the script was run:

 att_amount_due.txt
 att_data_used.txt
 att_due_date.txt

+These import files can be used to deposit metrics into InfluxDB via command line.